tecLove/gvt-ac-gui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+1. Design is completely responsive to desktop, mobile, iPad and tablet.
+2. Unit tests are completed.
+3. Autocomplete component is configurable from `autocomplete.config.ts` including defining a custom theme.
+4. If maxResults value is not passed, it is taken as 30 by default.
+5. If no value is passed for inputDebounceTime, it is taken as 300 by default.
+This is the time after which appplication will start search once user has stopped typing.

 ## Available Scripts

 In the project directory, you can run:

+### `git clone`

+You will have to download or clone the repo.

+### `npm install`

+Run `npm install` inside the repo to get the dependencies.

 ### `npm start`